rdesalvio/blog/_posts/2025-08-01-creating-a-fake-universe-from-nhl-goal-data.markdown

 Using period and period_time separately was a mistake.
 It was easy for clustering algorithms to pick up on the period but the period time was essentially useless.
 I ended up combining these fields into a single field called `game_time`.
 This was just a calculation of `(period * 20) + period_time` to give you the amount of time into the game a goal was scored.
 Of note, this field still contains a lot of potential variations but I did have better results going this route.
 It could be something potentially improved in the future.

 #### IDs
 Astute readers may have noticed that the initial pass of variables I said I would use included `player id` and `goalie id`.
 I had a huge face palm moment when I realized these fields were contributing to bad cluster results because the IDs mean nothing.
 2 players who are one ID apart have nothing in common with each other.
-I swapped all of the ID fields out for the actual names and ended up using the [Damerau-Levenshtein distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance) between a concatanation of `player_name + goalie_name`.
+I swapped all of the ID fields out for the actual names and ended up using the [Damerau-Levenshtein distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance) between a concatanation of `player_name + goalie_name` to build a similarity matrix and then only grouped distances above a certain threshold.

 With all of these changes, I was finally able to get some real results.

+I spent a lot of time talking about the data preparation because the honest truth is the clustering was rather boring.
 I tried many different clustering algorithms including k-means, agglomerative clustering, dbscan, and hdbscan.
 I found myself having the best results with hdbscan, although once I made the data changes, I think really any of them could have worked.
 One specific design decision I made was to use the UMAP algorithm as a step prior to clustering in order to further reduce the dimensionality of the data.
 Even with the changes I made to make my data more discrete, there was a lot of benefit in reducing it further as a pre-processing step.

 I also found that removing `team` from the list of features to be beneficial.
 There was just a lot of noise there when clustering and reduced the cluster quality I was aiming for.